101D American Music / 3 UNITS

 This course will explore a variety of musical styles and practices from the late 1800s to the present, including blues, jazz, folk, rock, musical theater, art music, and the many faces of popular music.
-Historical and cultural aspects will be examined in order tobetter understand how political events, cultural values, social norms, and racial and gender discrimination influenced each of these musical styles.
+Historical and cultural aspects will be examined in order to better understand how political events, cultural values, social norms, and racial and gender discrimination influenced each of these musical styles.
 Topics will include nationalism in post-war years, lyrical sexism in popular music, Tin Pan Alley and- the greatest years of American songwriting, the rise of rock ‘n roll, folk music as protest, and the golden age of the American musical.
-How are all of these styles linked together as forms of American music, and when does music in America become American music.
+How are all of these styles linked together as forms of American music, and when does music in America become American music?
 No previous musical training is necessary.
-This course fulfills a core curriculum requirement under Fine Arts.
+This course fulfills the USD Diversity requirement and also a core curriculum requirement under Fine Arts.

 102D Jazz / 3 UNITS

 This course examines the nature and history of jazz in America from its roots to the present.
 In contrast to Western European music, American jazz traces its history primarily through the performances of individual artists; the performers are the creators of jazz.
 The lives and contributions of legendary musicians such as Louis Armstrong, Duke Ellington, Charles Parker, Miles Davis, John Coltrane and Ornette Coleman will be profiled.
-The geographical, socio-political and religious context will be considered in order to better understand the development of each musical style.
-This course fulfills a core curriculum requirement under Fine Arts.
+Examination of the geographical and socio-political contexts, heavily influenced by racial and gender discrimination, must be studied in order to understand the development of each musical style.
+This course fulfills the USD Diversity requirement and also a core curriculum requirement under Fine Arts.

 103 Music for the Stage/ 3 UNITS